Bath Abbey

 - Value £19.35m

-Treading Carefully
+Treading carefully

 The Abbey floor comprises hundreds of beautifully carved ledger stones, underlain by more than 6,000 burials representing a cross section of Bath’s society from 1625 to 1845, including the important Georgian period chronicled by Jane Austen.
-Collapse of the coffins and burial voids has resulted in ongoing settlement of the floor slab and damage to the stones.
+Collapse of the coffins and burial voids resulted in ongoing settlement of the floor slab and damage to the stones.

 Opening the crypt